Elevator Pitch while Networking

 (PAUSE.
 You want to let them respond here.
 Almost everyone will say something like, “Oh my gosh, seriously!”
 Making your elevator pitch a dialogue instead of a monologue is powerful.)

 It seems like you can’t jump on Facebook anymore without seeing a new Go Fund Me page for a local family struggling financially because of cancer or a heart problem or an injury or disability or open a newspaper without seeing a benefit dinner or 5k being run to help out.

 (PAUSE so they can respond with a “Totally” or something similar.)

 The thing a lot of people don’t realize is that it typically isn’t the medical bills that sink people, because most folks have solid health insurance.
 It is all of the other stuff.
 Most people battling cancer will be off work for a year or more, but on top of that, they now have an extra $20,000-$50,000 of added expenses each year between travel expenses, co-pays, and other things you just don’t think about until going through it.
 So we pay money directly to families to help keep them afloat so that they can focus on the fight and not the finances.

 (PAUSE for positive response.)

-What is really cool is we don’t advertise, so instead of spending millions on ads, we do a return of premium.
-So, if someone goes through cancer their coverage is there, but if they don’t, they get back 100% of the premiums.
-Then people can put that towards a college fund, retirement, or something else.
+What is really cool is we don’t really advertise this product, so instead of spending millions on ads, we do a return of premium.
+If someone goes through cancer their coverage is there, but if they don’t, they refund 100% of the premiums.

 (PAUSE for positive response)